vagfed/ocp-ppc-install/README.md

 ### SSH access as core user
 You can access anytime to any node as `core` use by using the generated SSH key.
 Of course you need to wait for SSH service to be started: console logs will tell you when.

-As `core` user you can use `sudo` to become `root` but you should avoid it unless you know ehat you are doing.
+As `core` user you can use `sudo` to become `root` but you should avoid it unless you know what you are doing.
 The best way to monitor the installation is to use the `journalctl -f` command.
 When you log on bootstrap node you will see a better suggestion.

 ## Known installation issues

 Some Linux versions do not provide a network boot image capable of managing a LPAR configured with virtual cores.
 RHEL 9.4 does not have this issue and it is suggested to use it for the boot server.

-If you see on the HMC an error code BA060030, installation will not continue.
+If you see on the HMC an error code `BA060030`, installation will not continue.
 In that case use HMC to modify the LPAR to use dedicated cores and restart the installation.
-Once OpenShift is installed, you can power off the LPAR and change the configuration to use virtual cores.
-When you start the LPAR again OpenShift will correctly work.
+Once OpenShift is installed, you can power off the LPAR and change the configuration to use virtual cores: when you start the LPAR again OpenShift will correctly work.

 If you ever installed on the same LPAR an operating system capable of using virtual CPUs, this issue will not occur regardless the operating system used for the boot server.
+A new LPAR running on virtual cores require an operating system capable of using them.

 ## Sample log output